 Bacalar Hotels: Where to Stay in Lake Bacalar

-Most of the waterfront hotels are outside of the town.
+Most of the waterfront hotels in Bacalar are on the edges of town.
 They’re quiet and usually offer easy access to the lagoon with free kayaks.

 They can also organize for you to take a boat trip, too.
 However, it means that you are not close to any of the town’s restaurants.